LEDS-150

 LEDS-150 Land Electronic Defence System is an active protection system, developed by Saab Avitronics, a South African subsidiary of the Swedish aerospace and defence company, Saab.

-The system is able to counter most known threats against armoured vehicles with soft and hard kill methods.
+The system is able to counter most known threats against armored vehicles with soft and hard kill methods.

-LEDS-150 consists of laser warning sensors, an ADC-150 Active Defence Controller, a number of MCTS Munition Confirmation and Tracking Sensors, and High Speed Directed Launchers, HSDL, which allows the combination of soft- and hard-kill countermeasure deployment capability to the platform, optional displays, and interconnecting harnesses.
+LEDS-150 consists of laser warning sensors, an ADC-150 Active Defence Controller, a number of MCTS Munition Confirmation and Tracking Sensors, and High-Speed Directed Launchers, HSDL, which allows the combination of soft- and hard-kill countermeasure deployment capability to the platform, optional displays, and interconnecting harnesses.

 This system uses the Denel Dynamics Mongoose-1 missile to destroy the incoming threat in 5 to 15 meters distance from the protected vehicle.

 LEDS-150 covers all 360 degrees azimuth; its elevation coverage is from -15 to +65 degrees.

 The system has been integrated on the MOWAG Piranha armoured personnel carrier.

 The South African Army has funded much of the development of this system.